 Begin with small companies: in 2016, CBO estimates they will pay anywhere 1 percent more to 2 percent less.
 This reflects “the net impact of many relatively small changes, some of which would tend to increase premiums, some of which would tend to reduce them.”

 For example, under the ACA, employees will receive richer benefits.
-But their employers will be shopping in health insurance exchanges, where they will automatically become part of a “large group,” and eligible for large group rates.
+But their employers will be shopping in health insurance marketplaces, where they will automatically become part of a “large group,” and eligible for large group rates.
 Today, when insurers hand-sell policies to small firms, high administrative costs force small companies to pay an average of 18 percent more than a large firm for the same policy.

 In addition, some owners will qualify for tax credits; as a result, “about 12 percent of their employees” will see their premiums fall by “8 percent to 11 percent.”